About EPEAT

 Accessing EPEAT Criteria

-Details regarding the process GEC follows to select product categories are also publicly available in GEC Selection of Product Categories.
+A summary of the criteria development process is available in GEC Criteria Development Process.
+Details on how GEC selects technology categories for EPEAT are also publicly available in GEC Selection of Product Categories.

 EPEAT Climate Criteria